Russian Cargo Ship Docks to Station After Two-Day Trip

-Category: Space Hits: 4July 1, 2021: International Space Station Configuration.
+Category: Space Hits: 13July 1, 2021: International Space Station Configuration.
 Five spaceships are parked at the space station including the SpaceX Crew Dragon and Cargo Dragon spaceships and Russia’s Soyuz MS-18 crew ship and ISS Progress 77 and 78 resupply ships.

 An uncrewed Russian Progress 78 spacecraft arrived at the International Space Station’s Poisk module on the space-facing side of the Russian segment at 8:59 p.m.
 EDT, two days after lifting off from the Baikonur Cosmodrome in Kazakhstan Sunday, Tuesday June 29 at 7:27 p.m.
 (4:27 a.m.
 Wednesday, June 30, Baikonur time).
 The spacecraft were flying over southeast Pacific Ocean off the coast of Chile at the time of docking.